 Several males will sometimes fight over their chosen female mate.
-Amur leopards are sexually mature at three years of age.
+Amur leopards are sexually mature at 3 years of age.
 Their breeding season is in January and February, gestation lasts between 90 and 105 days, and cubs are born in spring and early summer.
 Litter sizes range from one to six cubs.
-Cubs open their eyes at 10 days, and they’re weaned until they’re three months old.
+Cubs open their eyes at 10 days, and they’re weaned until they’re 3-months-old.
 It's sometimes reported that males may stay with females after mating, helping to rear young.
 Cubs leave their mothers at 1.5 to 2 years of age.

 Amur leopards are nocturnal and solitary predators, marking their territory with urine.
 They stalk prey, eat alone, and often hide their foods in trees for a later meal.
 Amur leopards are strong swimmers and climbers, and they can descend trees headfirst.
 They can run at a speed of 37 miles per hour for short periods and leap 20 feet horizontally and 10 feet vertically.
 Their main vocalization is a distinctive rasping call, very different from the growl of other predatory animals.

 Amur leopards can adapt to almost any habitat that provides them with sufficient food and cover.
 They occupy large, overlapping home ranges varying in size, depending on the abundance of prey.
 These leopards prefer areas which vary in temperature and precipitation, including temperate broadleaf and mixed forest habitats.
 The current Amur leopard population is thought to exist in far eastern Russia and northern China, although actual population numbers are hard to ascertain.

 Median Life Expectancy: